 A customer satisfaction score (CSAT) tracks how customers feel about your products and services.
 Typically, businesses ask a question like this:

 How would you rate your overall satisfaction with the [product/good/service] you just received?

 - Very satisfied

-Customer satisfaction score is then measured by dividing the number of positive responses with the total number of responses.
+The customer satisfaction score is then measured by dividing the number of positive responses by the total number of responses.

 Pros of customer satisfaction score